Racing stripe: Racing cars

-Road cars and "go-faster stripes"
+Road cars

 The first road car to implement racing stripes was the 1965 Ford Mustang GT350.
 From the 1960s, stripes have sometimes been applied to road cars as well as racing cars.
 Such cars as the Renault 8 Gordini had stripes fitted as standard.
 They are sometimes referred to as "go-faster stripes" on road cars.

 An alternative style features stripes which wrap around the car sideways instead of running down the center of the vehicle, called "bumblebee stripes".
 These stripes were featured prominently on the Dodge Charger Daytona racecar.
 Dodge's "Scat Pack" performance package for 1968-1971 muscle cars featured the bumblebee stripe as a signature.

 In 1996, a pair of 8-inch wide stripes were used on the Dodge Viper GTS, starting a revival of the fashion.
 Since then, they have often been referred to as "Viper Stripes".

-Use on watercraft
+Watercraft

-Many coast guard-type organizations have diagonally-slanted lines on their vessels' hulls, which are referred to as "racing stripes".
+Many coast guard-type organizations have diagonally-slanted lines on their vessels' hulls.
 An example is the service mark of the United States Coast Guard.